home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Reach Mend Cast

-It is here that the extra movement is required which makes this cast different from the Reach cast.
-So in addition to stretching out your casting arm upstream of your cast, (as described in the Reach cast section) and whilst the fly line is still air bourne, you must then bring your rod tip back to a position in front of you.
-This must be done after the rod tip has stopped in the forward cast and dependant on how long you wait after the stop before you introduce these movements (Zig Zag) will dictate where your mend will manifest itself along the length of your fly line and therefore where it will land on the water in relation to the flow, allowing you to put it exactly where you want it.
-Picture 1 shows the mend at the far end.
-Picture 2 shows the mend midstream and Picture 3 shows the mend nearest to the angler. which one you require depends on where the fastest part of the flow presents itself on the water.
+It is here that the extra movement is required to introduce this mend into the cast, making this cast different from the Reach cast.
+So, in addition to stretching out your casting arm upstream of your intended delivery point, (as described in the reach cast section) and whilst the fly line is still airborne, you must then bring your rod tip back to the position in front of you from whence it came.
+These movements must be done after the rod tip has stopped in the forward cast.
+How long you wait after the stop before you introduce these (Zig Zag) movements will dictate where your mend will manifest itself along the length of your fly line, and therefore where it will land on the water in relation to the flow, allowing you to hold your fly (ahead of it) exactly where you want it in relation to where the fish is, or where you think the fish is, thus giving you a better chance of success.

 Timing the Ariel Mend